prtx/KU-Zombie-Invasion/README.md

 # KU-Zombie-Invasion
-Kathmandu University in under a Zombie attack!
-Survuve the invasion and claim your classrooms back!
+Kathmandu University is under a Zombie attack!
+Survive the invasion and claim your classrooms back!

+My first undergrad project :)